davidjura/PaperBoy/README.md

-PaperBoy is a news-syndication app written using the Android SDK that displays articles based on the end-user's political views
+PaperBoy is a news-aggregation app written using the Android SDK that displays articles based on the end-user's political views